 Inter-government Agreement (1997 IGA) with City of Chicago - October 1, 1997: The 1997 IGA represents a unique financing arrangement between the City of Chicago and CPS to pay for the construction of new schools, school building additions, and the renovation of existing schools and equipment.
-Per the agreement, the city will help the Board to finance its Capital Improvement Program by providing it with funds to be used to pay debt service on bonds issued by the Board for such purpose.
+Per the agreement, the city helps the Board finance its Capital Improvement Program by providing it with funds to pay debt service on bonds issued by the Board for such purpose.
 The amount to be provided by the city will be derived from the proceeds of ad valorem taxes levied in future years by the city on all taxable property.